kingluddite/web-dev-notes/workflow/sublime-text.md

 * Sass
 * SassBeautify
 * Vintage Mode
+  - See Vintage Mode Heading below for more info
 * SublimeLinter (JS, CSS, HTML, PHP)
   - jslinter
     + [article with more info on this](https://scotch.io/tutorials/how-to-catch-your-errors-in-sublime-text-3)